Thank you for reading and reviewing! I hope you enjoy this chapter.

 Katara smiled happily at his suggestion and clapped her hands.

 "Yes, let's go!"

-The Blue Spirit kept watch on top the roof of one of the dirty houses, hidden under the shadows of the night.
-There was a tiny crescent of a moon high above the sky and a few clouds occasionally hid it away from the world.
-The thief-turned-vigilante raced swiftly along the roof and lunged himself at another house, landing as silently as a puma-cat on the roof tiles.
+The Blue Spirit kept watch on top the roof of one of the old houses, hidden under the shadows of the night.
+There was a tiny crescent of a moon high above the sky and a few wispy clouds occasionally hid it away from the world.
+The vigilante raced swiftly along the roof and lunged himself at another house, landing as silently as a puma-cat on the roof tiles.

 Jumping down from the roof, Zuko landed in a crouch on the ground below, listening carefully for any sounds.
 He heard that ever since the Dai Li disappeared, peace and order had disappeared along with them.
 Thieves and other vile men had decided to cause turmoil as night settled in since there were few who could stop them.
 The Earth King had sent a few guards to keep watch and control, but they were not enough.

 Zuko scarcely had time to hide behind a crate as a few drunken men burst out of a building.
 The Blue Spirit waited until the blundering men were out of sight, shoving each other and laughing boisterously all along their intoxicated merry way.
 Releasing a breath and berating himself angrily for not being careful, Zuko stood up and raced across the street, entering another dark alley.

 That was the third time he had almost revealed his presence this night because his mind kept wandering off more times than he actually liked.
 And it all started after his unfortunate encounter with the leader of the Freedom Fighters.
 It had been a few days since the gang had seen Jet for the third time, and ever since then, Zuko had been unable to concentrate or relax.